 - Bipolar disorder

-What you should expect from a cognitive-behavioral therapy program is a joint effort between you and the therapists with regards to developing an individualized treatment plan.
-As such, you’ll need to stay motivated to achieve substantial improvement.
+What you should expect from a cognitive behavioral therapy program is a joint effort between you and the therapists regarding developing an individualized treatment plan.
+As such, you will need to stay motivated to achieve substantial improvement.
 Be ready to give feedback at every therapy session to enable the specialist to make changes to future meetings.

-If you have a mental health disorder, take the first step – enroll in a cognitive-behavioral therapy program.
-Midwest Recovery Center’s CBT program will introduce you to a specialist who has a vast experience that will be of great help to your condition.
+If you’re struggling with your mental health alongside addiction, take the first step: enroll in a cognitive behavioral therapy program.
+Midwest Recovery Center’s CBT program will introduce you to a specialist who has a vast experience that will be of great help on your journey to recovery.